PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note : In the before function, we only open the browser context and the page (= browser tab) through the `createBrowserContext()` method.
+Note: In the before function, we only open the browser context and the page (= browser tab) through the `createBrowserContext()` method.
 We don't worry about opening the browser itself because it's handled by the [setup file](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#setup), which is a file executed by mocha before each run.

 ## III.
 Using common tests

 Some steps are used repeatedly in a lot of scenarios, so the QA team decided to store them in a folder called `commonTests`.

-First we need to require the file containing the steps we're interessed in, still using the require module like before:
+First we need to require the file containing the steps we're interested in, still using the require module like before:

 ```js
 // Require common test login
 const loginCommon = require('@commonTests/loginBO');
 ```
-`Login BO` (with the default admin account) is a part of these common tests, and you can use in your new test like this :
+`Login BO` (with the default admin account) is a part of these common tests, and you can use it in your new test like this:

 ```js
 it('should login in BO', async function () {